Chapter 41:

 'Let me get some smoke and peace.'
 She said as the shadow of the grand hospital blocked the sunlight, but perhaps today wasn't the day.

-Something went flying in her way, which she catches with one hand while barely looking on instinct, earning a whistle and cheer from the nameless surgeon's acquaintances.
+Something went flying in her way, which she caught with one hand while barely looking on instinct, earning a whistle and cheer from the nameless surgeon's acquaintances.

-She looked at the object in her hand, a hexagonal shaped mirror?
-She noted it wasn't quite like that a mirror.
+She looked at the object in her hand, a hexagon shaped mirror?
+She noted it wasn't quite like that of a mirror.

-Today wasn't the day of quite smoke and disjointed conversation with doc since five people including her smoking buddy were smoking, chatting and tinkering with the device.
+Today wasn't the day of quiet smoke and disjointed conversation with Doc since five people including her smoking buddy were smoking, chatting, and tinkering with the device.

-She didn't know if she should sit and smoke with them but they're felt inviting enough, plus the surgeon's patting the empty spot on the bench.
+She didn't know if she should sit and smoke with them, but they felt inviting enough, plus the surgeon was patting the empty spot on the bench.

 The device apparently captured time, or took pictures and videos as they're calling it now.
 She saw artifacts like that in the wild so it wasn't so confusing.